-We're a private, regulated utility, which means that the ACC makes the decision on what rates should be after a long and careful review of the information and costs in a rate case.
+We're a regulated utility, which means that the ACC makes the decision on what rates should be after a long and careful review of the information and costs in a rate case.
 It can take a year or more before the ACC makes a decision.
 Learn more about

 how the rate case process works.

-Why we believe consolidation is the right solution
+Why consolidation is the right solution

 And the costs to take your wastewater away, treat it properly and put it to new use recharging the underground aquifer or watering public parks, play areas and golf courses are increasing.

+In June 2012, the ACC voted to deconsolidate, or separate, the Agua Fria and Anthem wastewater districts over a 3 year period that began January 2013.
 Deconsolidation didn't bring any additional revenue to us.
 It simply recalculated the approved rates based on two separate districts, and the cost to deliver service in each district, instead of one.

+But deconsolidation meant changes for our Agua Fria and Anthem customers.
+Anthem customers saw their monthly wastewater bill decrease, while Agua Fria wastewater customers saw their monthly bill increase.
 Responding to concerns raised by Agua Fria customers, in July 2014, ACC staff directed us to review wastewater rate design options under different consolidation and deconsolidation scenarios.
-Because the data was based on costs from 2008, the Residential Utility Consumer Office, EPCOR Water and representatives from our wastewater districts recommended interim rates and a new wastewater rate case using fresh financial data.
+Because the data was based on costs from 2008, the Residential Utility Consumer Office, EPCOR and representatives from our wastewater districts recommended interim rates and a new wastewater rate case using fresh financial data.